protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

 *   When parsing from the wire or when merging, if there are duplicate map keys the last key seen is used.
 When parsing a map from text format, parsing may fail if there are duplicate keys.
+*   If you provide a key but no value for a map field, the behavior when the field is serialized is language-dependent.
+In C++, Java, Kotlin, and Python the default value for the type is serialized, while in other languages nothing is serialized.
+*   No symbol `FooEntry` can exist in the same scope as a map `foo`, because `FooEntry` is already used by the implementation of the map.

 The generated map API is currently available for all supported languages.
 You can find out more about the map API for your chosen language in the relevant